novatorem/plan/src/routes/04-data/content.md

 - Everyone to whom your question applies belongs to your population
 - Which members of your population will you study?
-  - All (saturation sampling) - very rare
+  - All (saturation sampling)
   - A random subset (random sampling)
   - A random subset in multiple categories (stratified sampling)
-  - Whoever you can get your hands on (convenience sampling) - least rigorous, but we'll be using this
+  - Whoever you can get your hands on (convenience sampling)

 ## Ethics